Bachelor of Music (Interactive Composition)

 - Parkville campus located in the heart of Melbourne city

 - Available to domestic and international students.

 The Bachelor of Music provides advanced, pre-professional music training in five specialisations: Interactive Composition, Jazz & Improvisation, and Music Performance, Composition, Musicology/Ethnomusicology.

-These five specialisations develop technically advanced and experienced musicians through an immersive and practical curriculum with core studies, music electives and complementary University Breadth subjects.
+These five specialisations develop technically advanced and experienced musicians through an immersive and practical curriculum with music core studies, music electives and complementary University breadth subjects.

-The Bachelor of Music (Interactive Composition) is an intensive, commercially led, collaborative program giving you the skills required to create music and sound for a range of contemporary media contexts and platforms.
-The course cross-art modes of composition.
+The Bachelor of Music (Interactive Composition) is an intensive, commercially led, collaborative music program giving you the skills required to create music and sound for a range of contemporary media contexts and platforms.
+The course crosses art-modes of composition.
 These may include writing music for all sorts of forums and modes - from film, art and theatre, through to pop-songs, advertising and video games.

-This specialisation works closely with the Melbourne Conservatorium of Music and all creative disciplines at the Victorian College of the Arts (VCA).
-It focuses on commercially driven interdisciplinary modes of composition, production and sound design – for
+This specialisation in the Bachelor of Music works closely with the Melbourne Conservatorium of Music and all creative disciplines at the Victorian College of the Arts (VCA).
+It focuses on commercially driven interdisciplinary modes of composition, production and sound design for:

 - Music theatre